vasenkom/vasenkom/README.md

 ### Hi there 👋
-My name is Marina and I am junior web developer.
+My name is Marina and I am a junior web developer.
-- 💅 I’m currently working on my first portfolio.
-- 🌱 Now I'm learning JavaScript, React, and TypeScript.
+- 🌱 Now I'm learning React and TypeScript and working on my first portfolio.
 - 🌺 During my time at university, I gained a solid foundation in Python and Bash, laying the groundwork for my programming journey.
-- ✨ Through self-study, I've already gained a strong understanding of HTML and CSS, essential tools for creating web designs.
+- ✨ Through self-study, I've already gained a strong understanding of HTML, CSS, and JS essential tools for creating web designs.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=vasenkom&layout=compact)